Finding the Roots of Algebraic and Transcendental Equations using Numerical Methods

 For example:

-The solution of an algebraic equation involves finding values of the variables that satisfy the equation.
-Such values are called the roots of the equation.
+The primary objective in solving algebraic equations is to find the value(s) of the variable that satisfy the equality.
+These values are known as the solutions or roots of the equation.

 Transcendental Equation